Datatouille/rl-workshop/README.md

 ## Session 2 Monte Carlo Methods
 *Discrete States and Actions*
+* Blackjack-v0 environment, human play and computer play
+* Optimal Strategy for Blackjack
+* What is Monte Carlo Method
 * Monte Carlo Prediction
-* Monte Carlo Control: all-visit, first-visit, GLIE, constant learning rate
+* Monte Carlo Control: All-visit, First-visit, and GLIE
-* Take-home Challenges:
+* Challanges:
+    * What are some other ways of solving reinforcement learning problems?
+How are they better or worse than Monte Carlo methods e.g. performance, data requirements, etc.?
     * Solve at least one of the following OpenAI gym environments with discrete states and actions:
         * FrozenLake-v0
         * Taxi-v2
         * Blackjack-v0
-    * What are some other ways of solving reinforcement learning problems?
-How are they better or worse than Monte Carlo methods e.g. performance, data requirements, etc.?
+        * Any other environments with discrete states and actions at [OpenAI Gym](https://github.com/openai/gym/wiki/Table-of-environments)
+    * Check `session2b.ipynb` if you are interested in using Monte Carlo method to solve Grid World.
+This will give you more insight into difference between all-visit and first-visit Monte Carlo.

 ## Session 3 Temporal Difference Learning
 *Discrete States and Actions*